Protocol Details

 - Purpose: For all UI resources.
 The rendering method is determined by

-Content Delivery: text
+Content encoding: text

 vs. blob